aimee-ault/aimeeault.com/_posts/2016-04-13-what-the-hell-should-i-stub-in-my-tests.md

 title: 'What the Hell Should I Stub in My Tests?'
 date: 2016-02-05 23:44:30
 categories: development
-tags: code ruby rails elasticsearch
+tags: code ruby rails testing
 ---

 # What the Hell Should I Stub in My Tests?